bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 Apparently this was what the twins used as "black powder", as they called it.
 Very fitting, of cause.
-It was a fine powder, but to think it could have the effect to sent up rockets was very new to Adrex.
+It was a fine powder, but to think it could have the effect to send up rockets was very new to Adrex.
 And if it could be make an actual explosion, then Adrex had just what he wanted for his mobile trap.
 Just take a barrel, stomp in some of this black powder, and it would fly in the direction you held it?